pypdfium2-team/ctypesgen/README.md

 * Slimmed up template by removing many avoidable wrappers.
 * Rewrote library loader.
 Resolve `.` to the module directory, not the caller's CWD.
 Don't add compile libdirs to runtime.
 * Better control over symbol inclusion via `--symbol-rules` (exposes `if_needed` strategy, allows free order of actions).
+* Symbol regex matching uses `fullmatch()` rather than `match()` (more explicit).
 * Eagerly include direct members with `--system-headers`.
 This helps lower the need for `--all-headers` (which generally includes a lot more than necessary).
-* Symbol regex matching uses `fullmatch()` rather than `match()` (more explicit).
 * Auto-detect default pre-processor.
+* `-X`: Ability to override arbitrary pre-processor default flags added by ctypesgen.
+* Pass through `-D/-U` in given order, i.e. honor undefines overriding defines, and vice versa.

 See https://github.com/pypdfium2-team/ctypesgen/issues/1 for more.